wendelloliveiradev/design-patterns/src/structurals/composite/README.md

-# Character Attack Strategy
+# Hierarchical Structure For A File System Application

-This repository solves the problem of.
+This repository solves the problem of .

 ## The Problem: